7 Special Pop Classics Books You Must Read

 7. Back To The Future: Untold Tales and Alternate Timelines

-It’s an interesting read, but the only real ramifications we get from this is that we find out what happened to his original mansion.
+It’s an exciting read, but the only real ramifications we get from this is finding out what happened to his original mansion.
 We’re finally given closure as to what happened.
 An interesting side note is that Marcel Strickland shows up at the beginning of this comic book, which takes place after Marty left the Old West and returned to his own time.
-That means one of the deleted scenes showing Marshal Strickland being killed by Buford Tannen doesn’t exist.
+That means one deleted scene showing Marshal Strickland being killed by Buford Tannen doesn’t exist.

 Author: Bob Gale